-Making regular extra payments toward your loan principal provides huge savings.
-Borrowers can pay extra on principal in many different ways.
-Making one extra payment once per year may be the simplest to arrange.
-If you can't pay an extra whole payment all at once, you can divide that payment by 12 and write a check for that additional amount monthly.
+Making regular additional payments toward the principal balance provides huge savings.
+Borrowers employ various techniques to accomplish this goal.
+Making a single additional full payment once every year may be the simplest to keep track of.
+Of course, some folks won't be able to afford such an enormous additional payment, so splitting an additional payment into twelve extra monthly payments is a fine option too.
 Another popular option is to pay half of your payment every other week.
-The effect here is that you will make one additional monthly payment each year.
-Each of these options produces slightly different results, but they will all significantly reduce the duration of your mortgage and lower the total interest paid over the duration of the loan.
+The effect here is that you will make one additional monthly payment every year.
+Each of these options produces slightly different results, but they will all significantly reduce the length of your mortgage and lower the total interest you will pay over the life of the loan.

-Some people just can't make any extra payments.
-Keep in mind that almost all mortgage contracts will allow you to pay extra on your principal at any point during repayment.
-You can take advantage of this rule to pay down your mortgage principal when you get some extra money.
-If, for example, you receive an unexpected windfall three years into your mortgage, investing several thousand dollars into your mortgage principal can significantly reduce the repayment period of your loan and save enormously on interest paid over the duration of the mortgage loan.
-For most loans, even this relatively small amount, paid early enough in the loan period, could offer big savings in interest and duration of the loan.
+It may not be possible for you to pay more every month or even every year.
+Keep in mind that almost all mortgages will permit you to pay extra on your principal at any time.
+Whenever you get some unexpected cash, you can use this rule to pay an additional one-time payment toward principal.
+If, for example, you receive a surprise windfall three years into your mortgage, investing several thousand dollars into your home's principal can significantly shorten the repayment duration of your loan and save a huge amount on mortgage interest paid over the duration of the loan.
+Unless the mortgage loan is quite large, even a few thousand dollars applied early can yield huge benefits over the life of the loan.

 Do you have a question regarding a mortgage program?